Best handheld games consoles in 2024: the top gaming handhelds we've tested

 ✅ You want a small system: When it comes to size, few proper handheld games consoles are more portable than the Super Pocket.

-❌ You want a larger system: If you're in the market for something larger, consider the other options on this list.
-The small size of the Super Pocket could make it a pain for those with bigger hands.
+❌ You want something bigger: If you're in the market for something larger, consider the other options on this list.
+The small size of the Super Pocket could make it a pain for those with bigger hands or poor eyesight.

 The Super Pocket performs impressively well while playing older titles which makes it our top pick if you want a handheld console for playing retro games.
-There are currently two versions of the handheld console on the market: the green and black Taito Edition and the yellow and blue Capcom Edition.
+There are currently four versions of the handheld console on the market: the green and black Taito Edition, the yellow and blue Capcom Edition, the blue and white Technos Edition, and the red and black Atari Edition.

 Easily one of the most desirable features of the Super Pocket, however, is the Evercade cartridge slot.
 This grants Super Pocket owners access to a growing library of affordable Evercade cartridges that can pack everything from classic Namco arcade games to modern indie titles like Micro Mages and Foxyland.